New Scholarship Funded by Graphic Arts Alliance

 “PGSF is dedicated to promoting careers in the graphic arts, and we are pleased to provide this vehicle for GAA to do the same.”
 Said John Berthelsen, VP-Development for PGSF.
 “With the establishment of this endowment the GAA name will remain a perpetual testament of their dedication to the industry.”

-About PGSF: The Print and Graphics Scholarship Foundation is a not for profit, private, industry directed organization that dispenses technical and college scholarships and assistance to talented youth interested in graphic communication careers.
+The Print and Graphics Scholarship Foundation is a not-for-profit, private, industry-directed organization that dispenses technical and college scholarships and assistance to talented youth interested in graphic communication careers.
 The mission of PGSF is to promote the graphics industry as a career choice for young people, and then to support them through their education process.
 This year, over 200 students were provided with support totaling over $500,000.